 SERVER After initializing, JackClient will register itself with this variable.
 FS Sampling rate of the active server BLOCKSIZE Blocksize, or the amount of samples processed by jack per each JackClient.process() call.
 QUEUE Queue to be loaded with frames of BLOCKSIZE audio.
 Q_LOCK Lock that enforces a single writer to the QUEUE at a time.
-CONTINUOUS Event that (when set) signals the sound server should CONTINUOUS Event that (when set) signals the sound server should play some sound continuously rather than remain silent CONTINUOUS · · · · · · · · · · · · · · · · · · · CONTINUOUS_QUEUE play some sound continuously rather than remain silent play some sound continuously rather than remain silent by default (eg. CONTINUOUS_QUEUE play some sound continuously rather than remain silent by default (eg. Queue that
+CONTINUOUS Event that (when set) signals the sound server should play some sound continuously rather than remain silent by default (eg. CONTINUOUS_QUEUE Queue that CONTINUOUS_LOOP Event flag that is set when frames dropped into the CON-

-JackClient([name, outchannels, debug_timing]) Client that dumps frames of audio directly into a running jackd client.
+JackClient([name, outchannels, debug_timing]) Client that dumps frames of audio directly into a runn jackd client.